-Since 2006, Suman has written for a variety of print and online publications including AOL, TIME Inc., The Discovery Channel, The Baltimore Brew, Seattle Business Magazine, About.com, Business Insider, PayScale, Total Beauty, and The Daily Beast, where she covered film and television premieres as an entertainment reporter.
+Over the past decade, Liz has also written for a variety of print and online publications including AOL News, TIME, Inc., The Discovery Channel, The Baltimore Brew, Seattle Business Magazine, About.com, Business Insider, PayScale, Total Beauty and The Daily Beast, where she covered film and television premieres as an entertainment reporter.

-Suman also regularly contributes to book projects as a writer, ghostwriter, editor, researcher and fact checker, including: The Man in the Rockefeller Suit: The Astonishing Rise and Spectacular Fall of a Serial Imposter (Viking, 2011), Kris Jenner…and All Things Kardashian (Simon & Schuster, 2011) and Wildflower: An Extraordinary Life and Untimely Death in Africa (Random House, 2009), a nonfiction release about the life and murder of wildlife conservationist Joan Root.
+She has regularly contributed to non-fiction book projects as a ghostwriter, editor, and/or researcher.
+Past titles on which she’s worked include: The Man in the Rockefeller Suit: The Astonishing Rise and Spectacular Fall of a Serial Imposter (Viking, 2011), Kris Jenner…and All Things Kardashian (Simon & Schuster, 2011) and Wildflower: An Extraordinary Life and Untimely Death in Africa (Random House, 2009), a nonfiction release about the life and murder of wildlife conservationist Joan Root.

-In addition to editorial work, Suman provides professional copywriting and marketing services to private clients with specializations in real estate, art, business, beauty and fashion.
-Past and current clients include The Corcoran Group, The Northwest Literacy Foundation, BeBiotin, How-To Hair Girl and The Rising States.
+In addition to editorial work, Liz has 10+ years of experience providing copywriting and marketing services to companies and individuals in real estate, art, business, beauty, hospitality and fashion.
+Past and present clients include Corcoran, Coldwell Banker, the Northwest Literacy Foundation, BeBiotin, How-To Hair Girl, Stateside Bushwick and The Rising States.

-Since 2010, she has served as the Director of Communications for Klughaus New York, a contemporary art gallery and creative agency that represents fine artists with roots in street art and graffiti.
-In 2008, she co-founded the New York City Type-Off™, which has served as a forum for east coast typewriter enthusiasts for the past seven years.
-Since 2014, she has been the curator for Art Primo in Seattle, and also regularly guest curates special exhibits and installations for galleries and commercial clients around the U.S.
+Since 2010, Liz has served as the director of communications for Klughaus New York, a gallery and creative agency representing fine artists with roots in street art and graffiti.
+She has curated exhibits for Art Primo in Seattle since 2014.
+She continues to independently curate and produce murals, special exhibits and installations for galleries and brands around the U.S.